Under Armour to start January 2018 with key executive changes

 -

 The company just announced various strategic changes in its main team for an overall more efficient strategy.
 "As part of the restructuring we initiated this summer that integrates technology across our core business—connected fitness digital product, digital engineering and digital media— will now all report directly to me.
-This integration significantly enhances our ability to engage consumers with elevated experiences, premium products and personalized services," said Paul Fipps, chief technology officer.
+This integration significantly enhances our ability to engage consumers with elevated experiences, premium products and personalized services," said Paul Fipps, chief technology officer in a statement.

 Under Armour also recently appointed a new senior vice president for digital product Michael La Guardia.
 He will join the team reporting to Fipps in his everyday role.
 Prior to his new position, La Guardia worked with AOL/Netscape and was also head of product for Yahoo!
 Finance and Sports.
 His responsibilities include leading the strategy for digital product development as well as working with marketing, design, and executive management partners to create successful digital products.
 He will be based in the company's San Francisco office and will officially join the team on January 8.